This page provides some details on the settings available for the utility Material Wrapper in V-Ray.

 Subdivs Mult. – A multiplier for the subdivisions of all secondary ray tracing done for the particular surface.

-Generate caustics – When disabled, the material does not generate caustics.
+Generate caustics – When disabled, the material will not generate caustics.

-Receive caustics – When disabled, the material does not receive caustics.
+Receive caustics – When disabled, the material will not receive caustics.

 Caustics multiplier – Determines the effect of caustics on the material.

 Matte surface – Makes the material appear as a matte material, which shows the background, instead of the base material, when viewed directly.
 Note that the base material is still used for things like GI, caustics, reflections etc.

 Alpha contribution – Determines the appearance of the object in the alpha channel of the rendered image.
 A value of 1.0 means the alpha channel will be derived from the transparency of the base material.
 A value of 0.0 means the object will not appear in the alpha channel at all and will show the alpha of the objects behind it.
 A value of -1.0 means that the transparency of the base material will cut out from the alpha of the objects behind.
 Matte objects are typically given an alpha contribution of -1.0.
 Note that this option is independent of the Matte surface option (i.e. a surface can have an alpha contribution of -1.0 without being a matte surface).

 Generate Render Elements – When enabled, V-Ray will generate zDepth, velocity, extra tex and multi matte render element for matte objects.
 When this check box is disabled V-Ray will not generate any render elements for matte objects